You're using an old browser that may not display this page correctly.

 Many of the shops offered second hand goods from all different kinds of media, such as games, anime, and virtual idols.
 But our biggest findings were these:

-The lineup of hardcore Metroid fans
+The lineup of merchandise for hardcore Metroid fans

 A Samus Figma and two amiibo of Metroid: Samus Returns.
 I had my Samus Returns 3DS before we went to Japan.